O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

 Bundles & Pricing

-In the UK, O2 is one of the largest mainstream Pay As You Go mobile networks.
-They currently offer a choice of three different Pay As You Go tariffs:
+O2 is one of the UK’s largest Pay As You Go mobile networks.

-All Big Bundle packages will last for one calendar month.
-Unused allowances will expire along with the bundle, except from data which can be rolled over when you renew your bundle automatically.
+All Big Bundle plans last for one calendar month.
+Any unused allowances will expire along with the bundle, except from data which can be rolled over into the following month when you renew your bundle automatically.
 On your monthly anniversary date, O2 will attempt to renew the same bundle automatically from your Pay As You Go credit.

-O2 offers data rollover for your unused data allowance when renew your Big Bundle automatically at the end of the month.
-For instance, if you have 0.5GB of unused data on the £10 Data Big Bundle, you would receive an extra 0.5GB of data the following month.
-This would increase your normal 2GB allowance up to 2.5GB.
+O2 offers data rollover for your unused data allowance when you automatically renew your Big Bundle at the end of the month.
+For instance, if you have 0.5GB of unused data on the £10 Big Bundle, you would receive an extra 0.5GB of data the following month.
+This would increase your normal 3GB data allowance up to 3.5GB.

-With data rollover, it’s worth being aware that your bundle needs to be renewed at the end of the month, without leaving any gaps.
-You can roll over up to 100% of your normal data allowance, so the £10 (2GB) bundle is subject to a total data cap of 4GB.
-The £15 (5GB) bundle is subject to a total data cap of 10GB, the £20 (8GB) bundle is capped at 16GB, the £25 (10GB) bundle is capped at 20GB and the £30 (20GB) bundle is capped at 40GB.
+With data rollover, your Big Bundle needs to be renewed automatically at the end of the month without leaving any gaps.
+You can roll over up to 100% of your normal data allowance, so the £10 (3GB) bundle is subject to a total data cap of 6GB.
+The £15 (6GB) bundle is subject to a total data cap of 12GB, the £20 (10GB) bundle is capped at 20GB and the £30 (20GB) bundle is capped at 40GB.
 You’ll lose your data rollover should you change your price plan or bundle.

 For more information, see our guide to data rollover on UK mobile networks.
 As an alternative, we’d suggest also having a look at giffgaff.
 On giffgaff, you’ll get 6GB of data along with unlimited minutes and unlimited texts on the £10 goodybag.
 From your third goodybag purchase onwards, this is boosted up to 7GB per month giving you a simpler and more flexible alternative to O2’s data rollover feature.